alanleavy/getting_and_cleaning_data/README.md

 4. Create descriptive feature names, cleaned versions of the UCI HAR feature labels, and add them to our filtered data frame.
 **clean _data()** calls **modify_feature_names()** to do this, passing the dataframe previously returned by **select_features()**.
 The new feature names are based on the original ones in "UCI HAR Dataset/features.txt", but **modify_feature_names()** modifies them to facilitate their usage for analysis within R, by:
     * removing "()" to avoid possible confusion with function calls
-    * replacing "-" with "." to avoid possible confusion with subtraction
+    * removing "-" to avoid possible confusion with subtraction
-    * converting camel case to underscore, for ease of reading (e.g. fBodyBodyGyroJerkMag_std Vs f_body_body_gyro_jerk_mag_std)
-    * replacing  the leading "t_" with "time."
+    * replacing  the leading "t" with "time"
-     * replacing the leading "f_" with "freq."
+    * replacing the leading "f" with "frequency"
+    * replacing the "BodyBody" with "Body" for naming consistency
+    * converting the resulting names to lower camel casefor ease of reading
     * adding a column (**$new_names**) with these modified names to the dataframe provided as input, and returning it to the calling function.

 5. **clean _data()** then takes the new column from the dataframe returned by **modify_feature_names()** new column and uses it to populate the column names of the previously filtered and merged merged data set.